aitov/RMS-Related/devices/DS3231/config.md

 But for raspberry Pi 4 you could skip items:
 6. Install the NTP daemon and
-7. Edit /etc/rc.local and add the hwclock command above the line that says exit 0

-As it already covered by service : timedatectl
+and next as it already covered by service : `timedatectl`

 To get status run in terminal: